Surprisingly not, George Zimmerman, the neighborhood vigilante who killed Trayvon Martin will not be charged with Federal Civil Rights violations.

 “Our decision not to pursue federal charges does not condone the shooting that resulted in the death of Trayvon Martin and is based solely on the high legal standard applicable to these cases,” said Acting Assistant Attorney General Vanita Gupta, of the Civil Rights Division.

 It is relatively rare for federal authorities to charge someone who has been acquitted in a state case.
-The most prominent example: the Los Angeles police officers involved in the beating of motorist Rodney King, case that sparked devastating riots in 1992.
+The most prominent example: the Los Angeles police officers involved in the beating of motorist Rodney King, a case that sparked devastating riots in 1992.

-Generally, civil rights violations cases have usually been lodged against police officers acting “under the color of law.”
+Generally, civil rights violation cases have usually been lodged against police officers acting “under the color of law.”
 In 1990, a federal jury acquitted Miami police officers of violating the civil rights of a drug dealer who was beaten to death, though several were later convicted of obstruction.

 But the hurdle in Zimmerman’s case was proving his intent, said former federal prosecutor Richard Scruggs, who used to oversee civil rights cases in Miami.

 “You would have to prove Zimmerman knew it was illegal to use a deadly weapon against Trayvon because of his race, and decided to do it anyway,” Scruggs said.
-“The way the facts developed at trial, there was just no proof of that what so ever.”
+“The way the facts developed at trial, there was just no proof of that whatsoever.”